Tess600/ImPROMPTu/README.md

 ---
 # Introduction

-The ImPROMPTu Framework is a concise, comprehensive way to structure intelligence, text and conversations across AI systems—from LLMs to assistants and agents.
+The ImPROMPTu Framework is a concise, comprehensive way to structure intelligence, text and conversations across AI systems—from LLMs to assistants, and agents.
 It breaks context into six core elements, bringing the logic of a high-quality reference interview so systems can interpret intent, retrieve what matters, and respond reliably.

 - **P – Persona**
 - **R – Resources / Retrieved Documents**